 D. Clerk, Chair and Chair Emeritus

 1. Clerk.
-Every academic year, after the first of December, a subcommittee comprising the senior class members of the Honor Committee, the Undergraduate Student Government president, and the Clerk will select a sophomore member of the Committee to serve as Clerk of the Honor Committee during the following spring and fall semesters.
+Every academic year, after the first of December, a subcommittee comprising the Honor Committee chair, Honor Committee clerk, two voting members of the Undergraduate Student Government Executive Committee as selected by the Undergraduate Student Government president and academics chair, and the two longest-serving elected student representatives on the Honor Committee will select a sophomore member of the Committee to serve as clerk of the Honor Committee during the following spring and fall semesters.
 This subcommittee will interview all interested sophomore members of the Committee and appoint one sophomore by a majority vote.
 This sophomore member will automatically become a member of the Committee the following year.
-In the event that the Clerk withdraws from the University, or is otherwise unable to serve as Chair, the subcommittee described above will convene to select a new Clerk from the Committee members in the spring semester of their sophomore year or fall semester of their junior year.
+In the event that the clerk withdraws from the University, or is otherwise unable to serve as chair, the subcommittee described above will convene to select a new clerk from the Committee members in the spring semester of their sophomore year or fall semester of their junior year.